Blog

 What counts as a need versus a want?

-Should I include HECS/HELP repayments in needs or debt repayment?
+Should HECS/HELP repayments be included in needs or debt?

 What if my needs exceed 50% of my income?

-Base your budget on your minimum reliable monthly income (not your best month).
-Use surplus months to build savings, create sinking funds, or reduce debt.
+One approach is to base your budget on your minimum reliable monthly income and use higher-income months to increase savings or reduce debt.

-Employer super contributions are separate from take-home pay, so they typically aren’t included in the 20%.
-Voluntary contributions can be included if they come from your after-tax income and fit your plan.
+Employer super contributions are typically separate from take-home income, so they are usually not included.
+Voluntary contributions from after-tax income may be included if they fit within your savings plan.

 How does the rule apply to shared household expenses?